-Zato is a highly scalable, Python-based integration platform for APIs, SOA and microservices.
-It is used to connect distributed systems or data sources and to build API-first, backend applications.
-The platform is designed and built specifically with Python users in mind.
+Zato is a convenient and secure, Python-based, open-source, service-oriented platform for automation, integrations and interoperability.
+It is used to connect distributed systems or data sources and to build API-focused, middleware and backend applications.

-Real-world, production Zato environments include:
+Sample real-world, mission-critical Zato environments include:

 Zato servers offer high availability and no-downtime deployment.
 Servers form clusters that are used to scale systems both horizontally and vertically.

 The product is commercial open-source software with training, professional services and enterprise 24x7x365 support available.

 Zato promotes the design of, and helps you build, solutions composed of services that are interesting, reusable and atomic (IRA).

 What does it really mean in practice that something is interesting, reusable and atomic?
 In particular, how do we define what is interesting?

 Each interesting service should make its users want to keep using it more and more.
 People should immediately see the value of using the service in their processes.
 An interesting service strikes everyone as immediately useful in wider contexts, preferably with few or no conditions, prerequisites and obligations.